darrenjs/wampcc/README.md

 - make
 - wget
 - libtool
-- libssh headers & libraries
+- libssl headers & libraries

 *wampcc* was developed on *xubuntu* and on this system these tools can be installed using the command: